JarrodWade/JarrodWade/README.md

     - Tech used: Airflow, Docker, AWS S3, Python, Beautiful Soup (web scraping), and Google Apps API

 - :pilot: [OpenSky-Flight-Data-Pipeline](https://github.com/JarrodWade/opensky-flight-data-pipeline) (In Progress...) :earth_asia:
   - Planning a trip to Japan :japan:, so I wanted to do a fun analysis of flights from US <--> Japan using the OpenSky API.
-I enjoy a good challenge in Apache Spark, so I'm planning to get the wheels turning on a smaller-scale project (at least by Spark standards), perhaps with a Databricks cluster (we'll see...
-TBD 😉)
+I am thinking of experimenting with Kafka / streaming on this one  (more to come 😉)

 - 🌱 I'm currently learning:
     - Exploring Modern Data Tools / Platforms (dbt, Airflow, Databricks, Snowflake)